 McKinsey projects that autonomous vehicles including drones will deliver 80% of all items in the future.
 With 35% of consumers indicating that they are in favor of the concept, it’s clear that the use of drones is gaining popularity.

-The latest 2Flow infographic examines the benefits and challenges associated with cargo drones and highlights how this technology could massively disrupt last-mile delivery.
+The 2Flow infographic below examines the benefits and challenges associated with cargo drones and highlights how this technology could massively disrupt last-mile delivery.

 What are the benefits of delivery drones?